 Just as you’ve heard many chefs proclaim that their lauded food all starts with the best-quality ingredients, so the same is true of drinks.
 What’s more, with fresh produce playing such a key role, it makes the South West – known for its rich harvests – a pretty exciting patch for drinking right now, points out Will.

-“No matter how brilliant an idea might seem on paper, I feel that the biggest factors in the success of a homemade ingredient are the quality of the produce going into it, and the technique used to bring them together.
+“The biggest factors in the success of a homemade ingredient are the quality of the produce going into it, and the technique used to bring them together.
 Techniques we can learn, but when it comes to the quality of your raw materials, we’re beholden to what is available.
 In that respect, we’re extremely privileged to be located where we are, as being in the West Country gives us a phenomenal range of great ingredients right on our doorstep.